syncfusion-content/flutter-docs/Flutter/xlsio/add-pie-chart.md

 # Adding Pie Chart to Excel worksheet

+A pie chart is a circular statistical graphic, which is divided into slices to illustrate numerical proportion of data in the Excel worksheet.

-The following code snippet illustrate how to add pie chart to Excel worksheet.
+The following code snippet illustrate how to add pie chart to Excel worksheet using Flutter XlsIO.

 {% highlight dart %}